 And the benefits of bone broth for dogs range from joint health to immune support and it is great for dogs that have digestive issues.

-K9Instinct.com has very easy directions to follow if you like things written out,
+K9Instinct.com has very easy directions to follow in the following bone broth recipe:

 - Raw Apple Cider Vinegar